ruyixu00/ruyixu00.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I’m Ruyi, an Undergraduate at the University of Toronto majoring in Astronomy and Physics.
-I will be graduating in June 2025 and will be open to both academic and professional opportunities.
+I will graduate in June 2025 and be open to academic and professional opportunities.

 Academically my interests lie in star formation regions' chemical and nuclear evolution and Solar Physics.
 I am open to trying new things and would love to learn more about other specialities.
 Outside of Academics, I am an avid trader boasting a 2nd place in my University's Trading competition in 2023.
 Other than this I am also particularly interested in Macroeconomic policies and modelling as well.

+## Current Research & Works
+Currently, I am working with Professor [Rachel Friesen] (https://www.astro.utoronto.ca/~friesen/) on determining the borders of different-sized carbon chain molecules in star-forming regions.
+I am also starting my machine-learning algorithm to rate individual stocks.